-6. Assessment of Clearing Impacts
+5. Assessment of Clearing Impacts

-- (a) Once the Permit Holder has complied with condition 5 of this Permit, if any native vegetation is to be cleared the Permit Holder must conduct a desktop study assessing the clearing to be undertaken against each of the clearing principles in accordance with the Assessment Principles set out in Part III of this Permit. - (b) The desktop study must be conducted having regard to the Department's "A guide to the assessment of applications to clear native vegetation Under Part V Division 2 of the Environmental Protection Act 1986 December 2014", contained in Annexure 1 to this Permit and, subject to condition 6(1) of this Permit, must include production of a PEIA Report. - (c) The PEIA Report must set out: - the manner in which the Permit Holder has had regard to the principles set out in condition 5 of this Permit; - (ii) the manner in which the Permit Holder has had regard to the Department's "A guide to the assessment of applications to clear native vegetation Under Part V Division 2 of the Environmental Protection Act 1986 December 2014", in conducting a desktop study; - (iii) the amount (in hectares) and boundaries of clearing required for the project activity; - (iv) how each of the clearing principles has been addressed through the desktop study; - (v) whether the outcome of the desktop study indicates that the clearing is likely to be seriously at variance, at variance or may be at variance with one or more of the clearing principles; and - (vi) whether, in accordance with the Assessment Principles: - (A) rehabilitation and revegetation, or a management strategy, is likely to be required under Part IV of this Permit; and - (B) an offset is likely to be required under Part V of this Permit. - (d) Where the outcome of the desktop study indicates that the clearing is likely to be seriously at variance, at variance or may be at variance with one or more of the clearing principles, the Permit Holder must undertake EIA in accordance with this condition, and seek submissions in accordance with condition 7 of this Permit. - (e) Without limiting condition 6(d) of this Permit, where the information available is insufficient to allow the Permit Holder to assess the proposed clearing against one or more of the clearing principles as part of the desktop study, the Permit Holder must undertake EIA in accordance with this condition. - (f) Where required pursuant to condition 6(d) of this Permit, the Permit Holder must conduct an EIA addressing those environmental values identified in the desktop study as likely to be affected by the clearing to an extent that is likely to be seriously at variance, at variance or may be at variance with one or more of the clearing principles. - (g) Where required pursuant to condition 6(e) of this Permit, the Permit Holder must conduct an EIA assessing each of those clearing principles for which there was insufficient information available to undertake a desktop study.
+- (a) Once the permit holder has complied with condition 4 of this Permit, if any native vegetation is to be cleared the permit holder must conduct a desktop study assessing the clearing to be undertaken against each of the clearing principles in accordance with the Assessment Principles set out in Part III of this Permit. - (b) The desktop study must be conducted having regard to the permit holder's Preliminary Environmental Impact Assessment Procedure Clearing of Native Vegetation and, subject to condition 5(m), must include production of a PEIA Report.

+(c) The PEIA Report must set out:

+- (i) the manner in which the permit holder has had regard to the principles set out in condition 4; - (ii) the manner in which the permit holder has had regard to the permit holder's Preliminary Environmental Impact Assessment Procedure - Clearing of Native Vegetation in conducting a desktop study; - (iii) the amount (in hectares) and boundaries of clearing required for the project activity; - (iv) how each of the clearing principles has been addressed through the desktop study; - (v) whether there are likely to be any impacts that may be at variance or seriously at variance with the clearing principles; and - (vi) whether, in accordance with the Assessment Principles: - (A) rehabilitation and revegetation, or a management strategy, is likely to be required under Part IV of this Permit; and - (B) an offset is likely to be required under Part V of this Permit.

-- (h) EIA must be conducted having regard to the Department's "A guide to the assessment of applications to clear native vegetation Under Part V Division 2 of the Environmental Protection Act 1986 December 2014", contained in Annexure 1 to this Permit and, subject to condition 6(1) of this Permit, must include production of an EIA Report. - (i) EIA must include a biological survey, and: - (i) where the area to be cleared may be affected by dieback, a dieback survey; - (ii) where the clearing may have a detrimental impact on the environmental values of a wetland, a wetland field assessment; and - (iii) any additional surveys and field assessments that are required to determine the impacts of the clearing on any environmental value protected by the clearing principles, and every such survey or field assessment must be conducted by an environmental specialist.
+- (d) Where the outcome of the desktop study indicates that the clearing may be at variance or seriously at variance with one or more of the clearing principles, the permit holder must undertake EIA in accordance with this condition, and seek submissions in accordance with condition 6 of this Permit. - (e) Without limiting condition 5(d), where the information available is insufficient to allow the permit holder to assess the proposed clearing against one or more of the clearing principles as part of the desktop study, the permit holder must undertake EIA in accordance with this condition. - (f) The permit holder is not required to undertake EIA if the CEO advises so in writing. - (g) Where required pursuant to condition 5(d), the permit holder must conduct an EIA addressing those environmental values identified in the desktop study as likely to be affected by the clearing to an extent that may be at variance or seriously at variance with the clearing principles. - (h) Where required pursuant to condition 5(e), the permit holder must conduct an EIA assessing each of those clearing principles for which there was insufficient information available to undertake a desktop study. - (i) EIA must be conducted having regard to the permit holder's Preliminary Environmental Impact Assessment Procedure Clearing of Native Vegetation and, subject to condition 5(m), must include production of an EIA Report. - (j) EIA must include a biological survey, and: - (i) where the area to be cleared may be affected by dieback, a dieback survey; - (ii) where the clearing may have a detrimental impact on the environmental values of a wetland, a wetland field assessment; and - (iii) any additional surveys and field assessments that are required to determine the impacts of the clearing on any environmental value protected by the clearing principles, and every such survey or field assessment must be conducted by an environmental specialist.